brookefitz/bioinformatics-2/README.md

 # bioinformatics-2

-second github repository of this class :)
+new repository; testing for a class